What Is Plain Language & Why It Matters for Accessible PDFs?

 • Write short sentences: Another way to make your PDFs accessible is by including shorter and simplified words like happy instead of gratified.
 Even adding shorter sentences helps to make the language simpler.
 People don’t like reading long and never-ending sentences.
 Give them a break by including a full stop.

-• Avoid noun cluster: Including a group of nouns or creating a sandwich of nouns together can drop the readability of a text.
+• Avoid noun clusters: Including a group of nouns or creating a sandwich of nouns together can drop the readability of a text.
 Ideally, using more than three nouns together is not recommended.
 So, make sure you keep this tip in mind for creating accessible PDFs.

 • Prefer using active voice over passive voice: Active voice is preferred for writing plain language to make PDFs accessible.
 It’s more direct, engaging, and easier to understand, and it clearly identifies who is doing what action and avoids ambiguity or confusion arising from passive constructions.
 It also tends to be shorter than its passive counterparts and is less likely to contain unnecessary words that can confuse readers.